KastnerRG/Read_the_docs/docs/project1.rst

 10) Grading Rubric
 ------------------

-Your grade will be determined by your answers to the questions.
-Your answers should be well-written and clearly delineated (for example, by copying the questions into the report before answering them or placing each question under a separate subheading).
+Your answers to the questions will determine your grade.
+Your answers should be well-written and clearly delineated (for example, copying the questions into the report before answering them or placing each question under a separate subheading).
 Additional points (up to 20) will be subtracted for poor formatting and answers that are hard to understand.
 Example issues include spelling errors, multiple/egregious grammar errors, poor presentation of results, lack of written comparison of the results, etc. Report throughput and resource usage for each design you discuss in your report, and include the files for these designs in your submission.
-We encourage using tables to state results and the changes that produced them and figures to draw comparisons between different designs.
+We encourage using tables to state results, figures to draw comparisons between different designs, and short summaries about how the different architectures were generated.
 A well-written report is informative but not overly verbose.
-You will be deducted points if you do not follow the directory naming and file structure instructions.
+You will be deducted points if you do not follow the instructions for the directory naming and file structure.

 If you submit a report made in LaTeX, you might find `this link that generates tables from spreadsheets <https://www.tablesgenerator.com/>`_ helpful.